docsforadobe/premiere-plugin-guide/docs/exporters/suites.md

 ### GetOriginalClipFrameRateForSourceTrack()

-Retrieves the original “ticks per frame” for the specified source track.
+Retrieves the original "ticks per frame" for the specified source track.

 ```cpp
 prSuiteError(*GetOriginalClipFrameRateForSourceTrack)(